 - Best Park – Mustang Island State Park

-- Best Activity for Kids – Texas State Aquarium
+- Activity for kids – Texas State Aquarium

-- Best Activity for Adults – Art Museum of South Texas
+- Activity for adults – Art Museum of South Texas

 - Best Food – Landry’s Seafood House